 Well-functioning markets contribute to the achievement of high sustainable economic and employment growth and the wellbeing of Australians, by enabling resources to flow to those parts of the economy where they can be used most productively.

-Well-functioning markets operate when investors and consumers have confidence and certainty about the regulatory framework and can make decisions that are well informed and free of market distortions and impediments.
+Well-functioning markets operate when investors and consumers have confidence and certainty in making decisions that are well informed and free of market distortions and impediments.

 Treasury provides advice on policy processes and reforms that promote a secure financial system and sound corporate practices, remove impediments to competition in product and services markets and safeguard the public interest in matters such as consumer protection and foreign investment.
-This includes advice on the efficacy of alternative forms of regulation and enforcement over time.
-The effective implementation and communication of the Government's position also is critical to achieving this outcome.
+The effective implementation and communication of the Government's position is also critical to achieving this outcome.